 5350 Spectrum Drive

 Frederick, MD 21703

-Mount St Mary’s MHA courses are offered over an accelerated eight-week period from 6–9:30 p.m. on Monday evenings at the Frederick Campus.
-Six sessions are scheduled annually, allowing students to complete the 36 credit program in two calendar years.
+Mount St. Mary’s MHA courses are offered over an accelerated eight-week period from 6–9:30 p.m. on Monday evenings at the Frederick campus.
+Six sessions are scheduled annually, allowing students to complete 12 classes (36 credits) in two calendar years.
 The program follows a cohort model, in which up to 24 students are admitted to pursue courses concurrently.